CBSE Class 10 Maths Term 1 Syllabus

-As per the CCE guidelines, the syllabus for class 9 and class 10 maths has been divided term wise.
-In each term, there will be formative assessments each carrying 10% of weightage and summative assessments each carrying 30% weightage.
-The Class 10 Maths Term 1 syllabus is listed below.
+As per the latest change, the CBSE Syllabus for Class 9 Maths has been divided into two terms.
+In each term, there will be one paper, each carrying 50 marks along with the internal assessment for each term.
+The CBSE Class 10 Maths Term 1 Syllabus is listed below.

 Unit – 1: Number Systems

 Fundamental Theorem of Arithmetic – statements after reviewing work done earlier and after illustrating and motivating through examples.
 Decimal representation of rational numbers in terms of terminating/non-terminating recurring decimals.

 Zeros of a polynomial, Relationship between zeros and coefficients of quadratic polynomials only.

 Pair of Linear Equations In Two Variables

 Pair of linear equations in two variables and graphical method of their solution, consistency/inconsistency.
 Algebraic conditions for number of solutions.
 Solution of a pair of linear equations in two variables algebraically – by substitution and by elimination.
 Simple situational problems.
 Simple problems on equations reducible to linear equations.

 Unit – 3: Coordinate Geometry

 Review: Concepts of coordinate geometry, graphs of linear equations.
 Distance formula.
 Section formula (internal division)